Understanding the Local Tourism Sector and Identifying Opportunities for Diversifying Livelihoods

 The Belize Barrier Reef, which gained UNESCO World Heritage listing in 1996, is 300 km long and is part of a 900 km long system known as the Mesoamerican Barrier Reef System.
-Its coral reefs and mangroves have been valued at US$150-$190 million per year in tourism, US$14-$16 million per year in fisheries and US$231-$347 million per year in shoreline protection benefits ( opens in a new windowCooper et al. 2008opens PDF file ).
+Its coral reefs and mangroves have been valued at US$150-$190 million per year in tourism, US$14-$16 million per year in fisheries and US$231-$347 million per year in shoreline protection benefits (Cooper et al. 2008).

 Belize stakeholders would like to create opportunities that remove pressure on natural resources.
 COVID-19 decimated the tourism industry in Belize, initially rendering the national economic activity at a standstill, highlighting the need for income diversification efforts.
 Many who relied on income from tourism returned to subsistence fishing.
 The pause in tourism has also unlocked local entrepreneurship especially among local women.
 The creation of Belize-based products has given birth to a new wave of small businesses and the utilization of online platforms to supplement income generation.